 Leading the way in fuel consumption efficiency

-With rising fuel prices, tighter regulations and increasing environmental concerns, fuel consumption efficiency is a high priority for charterers, as well as for ship operators.
-Thenamaris has taken the lead in the ship management industry by installing a pioneering technology, the Becker Mewis Duct® energy-saving system, and being an early adopter of the ‘slow steaming’ practice.
-Together, these two approaches have resulted in dramatically increased fuel efficiency for the company.
+In 2010 Thenamaris took the lead in the ship management industry by installing a pioneering technology, the Becker Mewis Duct® energy-saving system, and was an early adopter of the ‘slow steaming’ practice.
+Together, these two approaches resulted in dramatically increased fuel efficiency for the company in the coming years.

 Scanning the horizon for the latest technologies

-Vasilis Lampropoulos, Thenamaris’ Chief Technical Officer, explains why the company is committed to exploring new technologies that deliver measurable environmental benefits.
+Vasilis Lampropoulos, Thenamaris’ Chief Operating Officer, explains why the company is committed to exploring new technologies that deliver measurable environmental benefits.

 “Protecting and preserving the environment is deeply rooted in our business culture,” he says.
 “We aim to stay several steps ahead of the regulations and constantly scan the horizon for new technologies that can help us minimize our carbon footprint and maximize our environmental performance.”

 Thenamaris was the first ship management company to install a new fuel-saving technology on a vessel as large as a Suezmax.
-The high-tech energy-saving system, the Becker Mewis Duct®, created by Becker Marine Systems, reduces fuel consumption by approximately 4-7% on each vessel, resulting in the same level of reduction in CO2 emissions.
+The high-tech energy-saving system, the Becker Mewis Duct®, created by Becker Marine Systems, is a pre-swirl propeller duct and reduces fuel consumption by approximately 3-5% on each vessel, resulting in the same level of CO2 emissions reduction.

 A unique power-saving system